changjiashuai/SwiftUI-MVVM-Concept/README.md

 # SwiftUI MVVM Concept
-It is not about how to create Lists and Charts and view design. **It's about one of possibility how to organize View and Data layers within SwiftUI App.**
+It is not about how to create Lists and Charts and view design. **It's about possibility how to organize View and Data layers within SwiftUI App.**

 ## Organizing View and Data layers within SwiftUI App
 **Concept based on protocols.** It is not "typical" MVVM for SwiftUI as you might find on the web.